PEZ/paste-replaced/README.md

     ],
 ```

-And you have the this text copied:
+And you have this text copied:

 ```
 I love you!